importsteel/steel/docs/fields/numbers.rst

 Number Fields
 =============

-Encode and decode different kinds of numbers, with configurable options to support a wide range of data formats.
+Interact with different kinds of numbers, with configurable options to support a wide range of data formats.

 Integer
 =======